-The Halfway Lake property consists of twenty mineral claims covering a total of 4,186 hectares in the southern portion of the Thompson Nickel Belt, Manitoba, situated approximately 12 kilometers to the northeast of Wabowden, Manitoba.
+The Halfway Lake property consists of twenty mineral claims covering a total of 4,186 hectares in the southern portion of the Thompson Nickel Belt, Manitoba, situated approximately 12 kilometres to the northeast of Wabowden, Manitoba.
 The property was explored by National Malartic in the late 1950s and early 1960s, and by Falconbridge from 1962 to 1975 and in 1994.
-CanAlaska staked the Resting Lake claims in 2021 and conducted a property wide aeromagnetic survey in 2022.
+CanAlaska staked eight of the Halfway Lake claims in 2021 and another twelve claims in 2022 to form a contiguous land package, while also conducting a property wide aeromagnetic survey in 2022.
 In 2023, the property was included in the spinout arrangement between CanAlaska and the Company.
 Dr. Chris Beaumont-Smith prepared a 43-101 technical report for the Company on the Halfway Lake property in 2023, the Technical Report on the Halfway and Resting Lake Properties Thompson, Manitoba.
 The report is filed under the Company's profile on SEDAR+ www.sedarplus.ca.
+Most recently, Core Nickel completed just under 800 m in 3 diamond drillholes and a property wide airborne electromagnetic (VTEM) survey in 2024.